 Information models are layered on top of this infrastructure.
 OPC UA specifies a number of base information models (DataAccess – DA, Alarms&Conditions – AC, and more) that define commonly used objects including both real-time and historical data variables and alarms.

 New Information Models can be created based on the OPC UA Data Model and eventually derived from OPC UA Base Information Models.
-The specifications of such Information Models (“Industry standard models” because they typically address a dedicated industry problem) are called Companion Specifications.
+Companion specifications of such Information Models are often called “Industry standard models” because they typically address a dedicated industry problem.
 The synergy of the OPC UA infrastructure to exchange such industry information models enables interoperability at the semantic level.

-A number of companion specifications have already been created.
+A number of such industry standard models have already been created.

-OPC Foundation differentiate three ways of producing companion specifications:
+OPC Foundation differentiates three ways of producing companion specifications:

 The JOINT working group program is defined here: https://opcfoundation.org/joint-working-groups/

 Companion specifications can also be created independent of the OPC Foundation.

 To support creating companion specifications, the OPC Foundation created several guidelines and templates.
 They are available for download here: https://opcfoundation.org/Guidelines-And-Templates/.

 Furthermore, this list of experts (https://opcfoundation.org/experts/) offer services to vendors or organizations.